Kanye West Pays Tribute To Kobe Bryant In Wake Of His Tragic Death, ‘We Love You Brother’

 “My heart is so heavy.
 No one should ever experience what the families involved are going through,” she wrote.

 It will take some time before the specific details regarding Bryant and his daughter’s tragic deaths took place.
-What is known now is that the father and daughter were traveling on a helicopter alongside eight other passengers.
-They were heading to her basketball practice.
+What is known now is that the father and daughter were traveling on a helicopter alongside other passengers heading to her basketball practice.
 The helicopter malfunction and crashed into the hillside of Southern California neighborhood of Calabasas, California on Sunday morning.
-The area was remote and it mountain bikers on the scene that witnessed the crash and alerted first reponders.
+The area was remote and some mountain bikers on the scene that witnessed the crash alerted first responders.
 By the time help arrived, it was already evident that little could be done to save the passengers.

-Los Angeles County Fire Chief Daryl Osby was the first to reveal the heartbreaking news that no one on board had survived he fiery crash, according to The Inquisitr.
+Los Angeles County Fire Chief Daryl Osby was the first to reveal the heartbreaking news that no one on board had survived the fiery crash, according to The Inquisitr.

 “The debris from the aircraft was scattered on steep terrain, Osby said.
 Paramedics on board an air ambulance were hoisted down to the scene but were not able to locate any survivors, he added.”